atluriml/WaWe/README.md

 * [x] users are able to login/sign-up/logout from the application
 * [x] users are able to apply price range, cuisine, dietary restriction, and location filters before the application chooses a restaurant for the user
-* [x] users are able to get see the route to the chosen restaurant from their location
+* [x] users are able to see their location and the restaurant's location on the Map Screen
 * [x] users are able to mark a restaurant as visited and favorite them
 * [x] the restaurant recommended to the user is based on their applied filters and favorited restaurants
 * [x] users can view restaurants they've visited and favorited on offline mode

 **Optional Nice-to-have Stories**
+* [x] users are able to see the route from their location to the restaurant's location on the Map Screen
 * [] user can shake their phone/mobile device for the roulette to start
-* [] users can create groups and post in them to create meetups and connections between each other
+* [] users can create groups and post in them to create meetups, allowing connections between each other
+* [] incorporate data persistence into the groups feature

 ### 2. Screen Archetypes